 At Pioneer One, we know firsthand the challenges you face with each drilling project.
 We’ve designed the Prospector Hammer System to make your job way easier.

 The Prospector offers you more aggressive and controlled steering than ever before.
 Together with our specialty hammer drill bits, Pioneer One has designed an advanced steering mechanism for drilling hammers.
 The Prospector Hammer System is simple, easy to set up, and easier to operate.
 It also has unmatched speed, strength, and agility to traverse in varied soil conditions.

 In head-to-head competition, the Prospector has outperformed every competitor, every time.
 Operators in the field prefer the extra steering flexibility the Prospector provides and its ease of handling.

 If you are operating the Prospector air hammer in rock and you encounter clay and need to steer or rotate, the air hammer has no problem making the transition in soil conditions.
 The Prospector air hammer works fine in all soils, including cobble.
-However, difficulty is experienced in sand or long runs of pea gravel.
-In those situations, casing may be needed up to the rock.
+However, in sand and gravel we recommend using One Shot Plus with our hammers.

-The air hammer is easily installed.
+The air hammer is easily installed on the lead drill rod using a crossover connector.
+The oiler comes with two lay flat air hoses (2-Inch).
+One hose connects the oiler to the air compressor; the other connects the oiler to the rig.
+The oiler is powered with an electrical cord connected to the rig's 12-volt battery.
 All fittings are included when you purchase our air hammer system, except for the crossover sub.
 A simple crossover sub and air line connection change is all that is needed if you're switching drill size.
 The airline connection is typically one fitting installed on the drill’s mud pump.
 Some early model drills may require more fitting.